19hours/sg-statutes/Acts/Income Tax Act.md

 (8) An election made by an individual under subsection (7) shall be irrevocable and shall be accompanied by such particulars as the Comptroller may require.

-(9) Where the Comptroller discovers that any transfer of qualifying deduction under this section against the assessable income of a claimant spouse for any year of assessment is or has become excessive, he may make an assessment on the claimant spouse on the amount, which, in his opinion, ought to have been charged to tax in that year of assessment within 7 years after the expiration of that year of assessment.
+(9) Where the Comptroller discovers that any transfer of qualifying deduction under this section against the assessable income of a claimant spouse for any year of assessment is or has become excessive, he may make an assessment on the claimant spouse on the amount, which, in his opinion, ought to have been charged to tax in that year of assessment within 7 years (if that year of assessment is 2007 or a preceding year of assessment) or 5 years (if that year of assessment is 2008 or a subsequent year of assessment) after the expiration of that year of assessment.

 (10) For the purposes of this section, subject to sections 35 and 37, qualifying deductions, in relation to an individual, for each year of assessment, are —